-The rise of wealth-income ratios in rich countries 1970-2010: volume or price effects ?
+The rise of wealth-income ratios in rich countries : volume or price effects ?

-- Over 1970-2010 period, the analysis can be extented to top 8 developed economies: US, Japan, Germany, France, UK, Italy, Canada, Australia (see Piketty-Zucman QJE 2014) - Around 1970, $\beta \approx 200-350\%$ in all rich countries - Around 2010, $\beta \approx 400-700\%$ in all rich countries - Asset price bubbles (real estate and/or stock market) are important in the short-run and medium-run - But the long-run evolution over 1970-2010 is more than a bubble: it happens in every rich country, and can be partly explained by growth slowdown and the Harrod-Domar-Solow formula β=s/g (higher wealth-income ratio β if higher saving rate s and lower growth rate g = one-good long-run formula)
+- Over 1970-2010 period, the analysis can be extented to top 8 developed economies: US, Japan, Germany, France, UK, Italy, Canada, Australia (see Piketty-Zucman QJE 2014) - Around 1970, $\beta \approx 200-350\%$ in all rich countries - Around 2010, $\beta \approx 400-700\%$ in all rich countries - Asset price bubbles (real estate and/or stock market) are important in the short-run and medium-run - But the long-run evolution over 1970-2010 is more than a bubble: it happens in every rich country, and can be partly explained by growth slowdown and the Harrod-Domar-Solow formula β=s/g (higher wealth-income ratio β if higher saving rate s and lower growth rate g) - It can also be explained by a structural price effect: rising land price, or rising power of owners, or rising domain of property?